Waste Management in Copenhagen

 Dive into the Waste Data

-We publish fact sheets which serve as an overview of the existing waste management schemes, methods of treatment, and estimated climate effect.
+Waste fact sheets serve as an overview of the existing waste management schemes, methods of treatment, and estimated climate effect.
 The fact sheets only include waste collected at households, not from recycling centers.

 Political Strategies and Objectives

-Circular Copenhagen is linked to Copenhagen’s ambitious Waste and Resource Management Plan 2024.
-The plan has 2 overall targets:
+Circular Copenhagen is part of Copenhagen’s ambitious Waste and Resource Management Strategy 2030.
+The strategy sets overall targets:

-The plans are available in both Danish and English.
+The strategy is available in both Danish and English.